 Each generated query goes through a validation process taking the form of a second crowdsourcing task, where at least two out of three new contributors must confirm its formulation, spelling, and intent.
 We train different machine learning models and apply majority voting on these predictions to detect missing parameters and wrong intents.

 You put a huge emphasis on developer engagement.
-Why is this important for Snips?
+Why is this important for the Snips voice AI platform?

 Our developer community plays a fundamental role in the development of our solution.
 Snips’ engineers work to constantly improve our product, incorporating the feedback we get from the community of 30,000 developers who design with Snips.